Generalized recursive atom ordering and equivalence to CL-shellability: Background

 The \textbf{atoms} of a bounded poset $P$ (resp. a closed interval $[u,v]$) are those elements $a$ in $P$ (resp. $[u,v]$) that cover $\hat{0}$ (resp. $u$).
 Likewise the \textbf{coatoms} of a bounded poset $P$ (resp. a closed interval $[u,v]$) are the elements in $P$ (resp. $[u,v]$) covered by $\hat{1}$ (resp. $v$).

 A \textbf{chain} in a poset $P$ is a totally ordered subset $u_1 < \cdots < u_r$ of $P$.
 The \textbf{length} of a chain $u_1 < \cdots < u_r $ is the number $r-1$ of order relations in the chain.
-When we speak of the {\bf length} of a poset $P$, we mean the length of the longest chain in $P$.
+The {\bf length} of a poset $P$, is the length of the longest chain in $P$.
 A chain is \textbf{maximal} in $P$ if no additional elements of $P$ may be inserted in it.
-A chain $u_1 < u_2 < \cdots < u_k$ is \textbf{saturated} in $P$ if it is a maximal chain of $[u_1,u_k]$; we will also make the convention of sometimes referring to the maximal chains of a closed interval $[u_1,u_k]$ as the saturated chains of $[u_1,u_k]$.
+A chain $u_1 < u_2 < \cdots < u_k$ is \textbf{saturated} in $P$ if it is a maximal chain of $[u_1,u_k]$.
+We will also make the convention of sometimes referring to the maximal chains of a closed interval $[u_1,u_k]$ as the saturated chains of $[u_1,u_k]$.
 If all maximal chains in a poset $P$ are of the same length, the poset is said to be \textbf{graded}.

-\begin{defn} The \textbf{order complex} of a poset $P$, denoted $\Delta (P)$, is the abstract simplicial complex whose $k-$faces are the chains of length $k$ of $P$, so in particular the vertices are the chains consisting of single elements of $P$.
-Thus, a face in $\Delta (P)$ is contained in another face in $\Delta (P)$ if and only if the chain corresponding to the first face is contained in the chain corresponding to the second face. \end{defn}
+\begin{defn} The \textbf{order complex} of a poset $P$, denoted $\Delta (P)$, is the abstract simplicial complex whose $k-$faces are the chains of length $k$ of $P$.
+In particular, this means the vertices are the chains consisting of single elements of $P$.
+Note that a face $\sigma$ in $\Delta (P)$ is contained in another face $\tau$ in $\Delta (P)$ if and only if the chain corresponding to $\sigma$ is contained in the chain corresponding to $\tau$. \end{defn}

-In what follows, when we say that a poset $P$ has a topological property (such as shellability or homotopy equivalence to a wedge of spheres), we mean by this that $\Delta(P)$ has this topological property.
+When we say that a poset $P$ has a topological property (such as shellability or homotopy equivalence to a wedge of spheres), we mean that $\Delta(P)$ has this topological property.